samc621/SneakerBot/README.md

 However, if you want to specify multiple credit cards, populate `credit-cards.json` using the example from `credit-cards-example.json`.

-If you prefer not to use this method, you can simply leave this JSON file as an empty array `[]`.
+If you prefer not to use this method, you can simply leave this JSON file as-is.

 When starting a task, you can optionally specify the card you want to use via its `friendlyName`, otherwise the card from the `.env` file will be used.